justicephysics/humanos2.0/pravaha-bihar-convergence.md

 **Now, that lineage is reawakening.**

-- **The Virtual Nalanda** is the digital, open‑source, free reincarnation of the ancient university—accessible to every curious mind on Earth, with no exams, no fees, no gates.
+- **The Justice Physics Nalanda** is the digital, open‑source, free reincarnation of the ancient university—accessible to every curious mind on Earth, with no exams, no fees, no gates.
 - **Pravaha** appears to be a physical, residential reincarnation—rooted in the same soil, founded by a son of Bihar who achieved global success and chose to return.

 The two are not competitors.
 They are different expressions of the same underlying shift: the move from extraction to distribution, from narrow gates to open doors, from the Lollipop Education System to genuine learning.
 The ancient Nalanda was a single institution.
 The new Nalanda is a distributed network—multiple nodes, digital and physical, all aligned by the same cosmic principles.